tarwn/lessthandot-hugo/blogs/content/posts/2012-12-15-benefits-of-indexes.md

 >
 > So why does this matter you ask?
 SQL Server will use indexes for all kind of things, if you run a COUNT(*) it will use an index, if you do a JOIN it will use an index, it will use indexes in GROUP By queries and many more things.
 >
-> Let&#8217;s look at a simple example, when you do a COUNT(*), the optimizer will pick a non clustered index if there is one since it usually has less columns than the clustered index
+> Let's look at a simple example, when you do a COUNT(*), the optimizer will pick a non clustered index if there is one since it usually has less columns than the clustered index
 >
 > sql
 SET SHOWPLAN_TEXT ON